arkobarman/trafficStopProject/README.md

 - In these logisic regression curves, the **_variable odds_** ratio is plotted against the year. **_Variable odds ratio_** is a parameter usually utilized in case control studies.
 It represents the odds given a particular condition against a baseline without that condition.
 In the case of this project, it is plotted as a particular minority race (Black, Hispanic, Asian/Pacific Islander) against baseline majority race (White).
   - For more information on odds-ratio and how it is calculated, refer to this [site](https://psychscenehub.com/psychpedia/odds-ratio-2/).

+## Under Construction

+The analysis is being extended to different states to strengthen the claims of racial bias by increasing the size of the data under consideration.
+Presently, the data for Florida is being studied.